marklogic/marklogic-docker/README.md

 After the containers are initialized, you can access the MarkLogic Query Console on http://localhost:8000 and the MarkLogic Admin UI at http://localhost:8001.
 These ports can also be accessed externally via your hostname or IP address.

-As in the single-node example previously, each node of the cluster can be accessed with localhost or host machine IP address.
+As in the previous single-node example, each node of the cluster can be accessed with localhost or host machine IP address.
 The MarkLogic Query Console and MarkLogic Admin UI ports for each container will be different.
 The ports are defined in the compose file created previously: http://localhost:7101, http://localhost:7201, http://localhost:7301, etc.

 ### Using ENV for admin credentials in Docker compose

 In the previous examples, Docker secrets files were used to specify admin credentials for the MarkLogic Server.
-A less managed and less secure approach would be to use environmental variables for these credentials.
 If your environment prevents the use of Docker secrets, you can use environmental variables.
-This approach is less secure because the credentials remain in the environment at runtime.
+This approach is less secure, but it is commonly used in development environments.
+This is not recommended for production environments.
 In order to use these environment variables in the Docker compose files, remove the secrets section at the end of the Docker compose yml file, and remove the secrets section in each node.
 Then replace the MARKLOGIC_ADMIN_USERNAME_FILE/MARKLOGIC_ADMIN_PASSWORD_FILE variables with MARKLOGIC_ADMIN_USERNAME/MARKLOGIC_ADMIN_PASSWORD and provide the appropriate values.

 ## Three node cluster setup on multiple VMs
 This next example shows how to create containers on separate VMs and connect them with each other using Docker Swarm.
 For more details on Docker Swarm, see https://docs.docker.com/engine/swarm/.
 All of the nodes inside the cluster must be part of the same network in order to communicate with each other.
 We use the overlay network that allows for container communication on separate hosts.
 For more information on overlay networks, please refer https://docs.docker.com/network/overlay/.

 ### VM#1

-Follow these steps to set up the first node (bootstrap) on VM1.
+Follow these steps to set up the first node ("bootstrap") on VM1.

 Initialize the Docker Swarm with this command: